FrL1902/trucking-system/README.md

 ## About This [Laravel 8](https://laravel.com/docs/8.x/releases) Project

-This Web Application is built on top of already made from [this repository](https://github.com/FrL1902/Inventory-Management-System)
+This Web Application is built on top of already made Inventory Management System from [this repository](https://github.com/FrL1902/Inventory-Management-System)

 This is a Web Based IT Management System that I built for a logistic company as a project when I was an intern.